 Are you available for health coaching?

 Thank you for your interest, but I’m no longer offering 1:1 health coaching.
-As my blog has grown, I’m now focusing on new and exciting projects related to food and travel.
+As my blog has grown, I’m now focusing on new and exciting projects.
 If you’re interested in travel advice, please see my ebook, Roaming Free.
 Additionally, I still weave lots of healthy living advice throughout my recipes and posts (along with silly stories), so make sure to subscribe.